 EUTF COVID-19 Coverage

-- Testing: COVID-19 diagnostic testing services are 100% covered effective March 1, 2020 through the end of the national public health emergency (currently through October 17, 2021), as required by law.
+- Testing: COVID-19 diagnostic testing services are 100% covered through the end of the national public health emergency (currently through January 15, 2022), as required by law.
 Physician referral is required.

-- Testing prior to surgery: COVID-19 testing for asymptomatic patients prior to elective surgery when rendered by a participating provider is 100% covered effective April 1, 2020 through the end of the month in which the national public health emergency ends (currently through January 31, 2022).
+- Testing prior to surgery: COVID-19 testing for asymptomatic patients prior to elective surgery when rendered by a participating provider is 100% covered through the end of the month in which the national public health emergency ends (currently through January 31, 2022).

 - Pre-travel testing: Pre-travel COVID-19 testing is not covered.

-- Treatment: COVID-19 treatment services are 100% covered effective March 1, 2020 through the end of the month in which the national public health emergency ends.
+- Treatment: COVID-19 treatment services are 100% covered through the end of the month in which the national public health emergency ends.

-- Telehealth: Telehealth services, including non-COVID-19 related services, are 100% covered effective March 1, 2020 through December 31, 2020.
-Effective January 1, 2021, coverage of telehealth services will revert to the plan benefit for the services provided.
-Audio-only services will also no longer be included as part of the telehealth benefit and coverage will end effective January 1, 2021.
+- Telehealth: Effective January 1, 2021, coverage of telehealth services will revert to the plan benefit for the services provided.
+Audio-only services will be included as part of the telehealth benefit from August 1, 2021 to December 31, 2021.
 Coverage of HMSA’s Online Care will remain at 100%.

 - Vaccine: The COVID-19 vaccine, including administration fees, is 100% covered.
-Treatment for any adverse reaction to the COVID-19 vaccine is also 100% covered effective December 1, 2020 through the end of the national public health emergency.
+Treatment for any adverse reaction to the COVID-19 vaccine is also 100% covered through the end of the national public health emergency.
 For HMSA updates on the vaccine, visit COVID-19 vaccine.

-- For more information about changes in COVID-19 coverage effective January 1, 2021, visit COVID-19 Coverage Changes.
+- For more information about changes in COVID-19 coverage effective January 1, 2021, visit COVID-19 Benefit Changes.

-- Testing: COVID-19 diagnostic testing services are 100% covered effective March 5, 2020 through the end of the month in which the national public health emergency ends (currently through October 31, 2021).
+- Testing: COVID-19 diagnostic testing services are 100% covered through the end of the month in which the national public health emergency ends (currently through January 31, 2022).

-- Testing prior to surgery/hospital admission: COVID-19 testing prior to surgery or hospital admission is 100% covered effective June 1, 2020 through the end of the month in which the national public health emergency ends.
+- Testing prior to surgery/hospital admission: COVID-19 testing prior to surgery or hospital admission is 100% covered through the end of the month in which the national public health emergency ends.